 What is Vancouver’s Chinese New Year Parade Like?

-Expect to see gazillions of people at the parade – especially if the weather is good – and expect to hear lots of noise.
+Expect to see many people at the parade – especially if the weather is good – and expect to hear lots of noise.
 The sidewalks along Pender, Gore and Keefer are packed full of people.
 The sounds of drums fill the air.
 It’s a pretty fun and exciting event (unless you are claustrophobic or get stuck at the back of the crowd and can’t see anything).

 What Else is there at the Chinatown Spring Festival?

 In addition to the other above events, after the parade, there is Lion Dancing in the streets most years.
 As soon as the parade finishes many spectators rush to the nearby mall or garden, hoping to get there before the rest of the crowds.
 Others rush to their cars, busses or nearby SkyTrain station, again in hopes of beating the crowds and gridlocked traffic in their attempts to get home.
-Others though stick around for the post-parade show!
+Others, though, stick around for the post-parade show.

-Lion Dancing in the Streets
+Lion Dancing on the Streets

 The entertainment doesn’t end when the parade finishes.
 If you hang around for a while after you’ll see the Lion Dancing.
 Listen for the drumming and look out for the crowd and you’ll find them.

-A tradition at Chinese New Year is for a team of dancers and drummers to do a Lion Dance performance where they dance in the street, visit area merchants, eat offerings of lettuce and bless the businesses.
+A tradition at Chinese New Year is for a team of dancers and drummers to do a Lion Dance performance where they dance on the street, visit area merchants, eat offerings of lettuce and bless the businesses.
 It’s fun to watch and worth sticking around for.

 Chinese New Year in Chinatown Video